Indiana Hoosiers men's basketball: Postseason appearances

 Indiana has won five NCAA Championships in men's basketball (1940, 1953, 1976, 1981, 1987) — the first two under coach Branch McCracken and the latter three under Bob Knight — and 22 Big Ten Conference championships.
-The Hoosiers' five NCAA Championships are tied with Duke (5) for the fourth-most in history, trailing only UCLA (11), Kentucky (8), and North Carolina (6).
+The Hoosiers' five NCAA Championships are tied with Duke (5) for the fourth-most in history, trailing only UCLA (11), Kentucky (8), North Carolina and UConn (6).
 Their eight trips to the Final Four ranks eighth (tied) on the all-time list.
 The Hoosiers have made 41 appearances in the NCAA Division I men's basketball tournament (sixth-most in NCAA history).
 In those 41 appearances, Indiana has posted a 68–36 record (.654).
 Its 68 victories are the seventh-most in NCAA history.
-The Hoosiers are ranked 8th for the longest streak of NCAA tournament appearances at 18 (1986–2003).
 The Hoosiers also won post-season tournaments in 1974, the Collegiate Commissioners Association Tournament, and in 1979, the National Invitation Tournament.
 As of 2023, the 1976 Hoosiers remain the last NCAA men's basketball team to go undefeated in both regular season and postseason play.